Portable People Meter

-PPM original concept requires the base station connection to a telephone line in order to transmit panelists' listening data from the PPM to the collection point.
+The PPM's original concept requires the base station connection to a telephone line in order to transmit panelists' listening data from the PPM to the collection point.
 The PPM 360, introduced in 2010, uses cellular telephone technology to accomplish this without the need for a wired telephone service.
 Additionally, it has a motion sensor which detects when the PPM is being worn by an active person.
 After 30 minutes of inactivity, the PPM goes into a low-power "sleep" mode in order to conserve battery life.

 The newer generation NPM-1 meter was introduced in 2021.

 According to FCC filings, the meter uses Bluetooth Low Energy to transmit collected data to a gateway or the user's smartphone, while the accompanying gateway includes a Quectel EG21-G 4G LTE module as data uplink.

 History

 The original concept for the PPM can be traced to a brainstorming session at Arbitron in November 1988.
 Concerns over the forthcoming move from analog video to high-definition digital television had engineers concerned that the technology then in use would become obsolete overnight.
 Drawing upon his experience in testing laboratories, Dr. Gerald Cohen proposed embedding an identifying signal in the audio and later decoding it.
 Dr. Cohen argued that audio was less likely to undergo as drastic a change in content and technology as would video, hence any technology developed would likely not become obsolete in a few years.

 The concept was presented to the company and also written up in a short concept document.
 A preliminary investigation was undertaken, but the technology was never given serious consideration.
 The concept was written off and forgotten, as Arbitron had larger issues in its competition with the Nielsen Company for television ratings.
 After losing to Nielsen Company, Arbitron went back to its core business—radio ratings.

 Dr. Cohen's idea lay dormant until 1992, when Dr. Richard Schlunt and Dr. Patrick Nunally approached Arbitron.
 Meeting with Ronald Kolessar the Director of Technology, Dr. Cohen and others presented a new variation of the idea—selectively embed a code into the frequency spectrum of the baseband audio stream and use digital signal processing in a small wearable device to recover the embedded code buried in what a person watches or hears.